Akash-Khiste/ArtGallery/README.txt

-step 1) Open the command prompt step 2) navigate to the location of the applicaction in commong prompt step 3) Run command - ng serve --o
+step 1) Open the command prompt step 2) navigate to the location of the applicaction in commong prompt step 3) Run command - npm install step 4) Run command - ng serve --o